Human Rights, Environmental Sustainability, and Social Justice Internships

-Please e-mail the completed application form, a current resumé, and a narrative, 750 word statement addressing specific questions noted below to: email@example.com.
+Please e-mail the completed application form, a current resumé, and a narrative, 750 word statement addressing specific questions noted below to: Professor William Munro (email@example.com).
 Please have letters of support sent directly to the same address.
-All documentation must be received no later than March 1, 2017.
+All documentation must be received no later than March 1, 2018.

 Read below about Lucy Bullock's '17 Human Rights Summer Internship experience!

 "During the summer of 2017, I worked as a mission Impact Intern under the Mission Impact Director, Jennifer Carrillo at the YWCA McLean County.
 This was an extremely memorable experience which focused on organizing events, drafting policies, and facilitating trainings that supported their mission of eliminating racism and empowering women.
 My main role was to design an event that fought against the over-criminilization of African Americans.
 To do this, I organized an expungement workshop to help community members seal or clear their criminal records.
 I reached out to local law services, non-profits, and city officials to help promote and co-sponsor the event.
 We provided the necessary information, forms, and support for people who wanted a fresh start.
 After weeks of planning and organizing, the YWCA Mission Impact Department was able to help 65 people start the process in clearing or sealing their criminal record.